maaeedee/spatio-temporal-network/README.md

 [To be added soon.]

 ## How to run the code:
 In order to run the code for this analysis, you need to obtain spatio temporal data.
 In this repository, the dummy examples are provided (see Data/Dummy).
 You could also download the Spatiotemporal data provided in this paper via this link.
-After preparing data, you need to take the following steps:
+After preparing data, you need to simply run the main python file as follows:
+``python spatiotemporal_dummy_main.py''

 ## How to site this work: